whorfin/SomaFM/README.md

 * [requests](https://3.python-requests.org/)

 ## Channel Selection
-Simply running `somafm` with no options will start streaming "Groove Salad."
+Simply running `somafm` with no options will start streaming "Drone Zone."
 In the somewhat unlikely event you wanted to listen to something else, simply give it the channel name like so:

 ```console
 somafm "DEF CON Radio"